 Seek permission from Web site owners and group moderators before posting recruitment announcements, Then, preface the recruitment announcement with a statement that delineates the permission that has been granted, including the contact person and date received.
 Identify a concluding date (deadline) for the research study and make every effort to remove recruitment postings, which often become embedded within Web site postings.

-It is critical, therefore, to form partnerships with online community moderators by not only asking their permission to post the request, but eliciting their feedback and support as well.
+It is critical, therefore, to form partnerships with online community moderators by not only asking their permission to post the request, but eliciting their feedback and support as well (2010: 71).

-Mendelson (2007) and Smith and Leigh (1997) note that recruitment notices need to contain more than the typical flyers or advertisements used for newspaper advertisements.
-Mentioning the approval of moderators is important for establishing authenticity, and so is providing detailed information about the study and how to contact the researchers and research ethics committee.
+Mendelson (2007) and Smith and Leigh (1997) note that recruitment notices need to contain more information than the typical flyers or advertisements used for newspaper advertisements.
+Mentioning the approval of moderators is important for establishing authenticity, and so is providing detailed information about the study and how to contact both the researchers and the appropriate research ethics board.

 Given the array of techniques possible for recruitment, the concept of “research spam” requires attention.
 The Council of American Survey Research warns

 Ultimately, researchers using Internet recruitment measures must ensure that potential participants are getting enough information in both the recruitment materials and any subsequent consent documents.
-Researchers must ensure that recruitment methods do not lead to an individual being identified, and if such identification is possible, are there significant risks involved?
+Researchers must ensure that recruitment methods do not lead to an individual being identified without their permission, and if such identification is possible, are there significant risks involved?

 As the cornerstone of human subjects protections, informed consent means that participants are voluntarily participating in the research with adequate knowledge of relevant risks and benefits.
 Providing informed consent typically includes the researcher explaining the purpose of the research, the methods being used, the possible outcomes of the research, as well as associated risks or harms that the participants might face.
 The process involves providing the recipient clear and understandable explanations of these issues in a concise way, providing sufficient opportunity to consider them and enquire about any aspect of the research prior to granting consent, and ensuring the subject has not been coerced into participating.
-Gaining consent in traditional research is typically done verbally, either in a face-to-face meeting where the researcher reviews the document, through telephone scripts, through mailed documents, fax, or video, and can be obtained with the assistance of an advocate in the case of vulnerable populations.
+Gaining consent in traditional research is typically done verbally or in writing, either in a face-to-face meeting where the researcher reviews the document, through telephone scripts, through mailed documents, fax, or video, and can be obtained with the assistance of an advocate in the case of vulnerable populations.
 Most importantly, informed consent was built on the ideal of “process” and the verification of understanding, and thus, requires an ongoing communicative relationship between and among researchers and their participants.
-Given new Internet technologies, tools, and venues, confounding security and confidentiality concerns require attention as they impact informed consent.
+The emergence of the Internet as both a tool and a venue for research has introduced challenges to this traditional approach to informed consent.

 In most regulatory frameworks, there are instances when informed consent might be waived, or the standard processes of obtaining informed consent might be modified, if approved by a research ethics board.
 Various forms of Internet research require different approaches to the consent process.
-Some standards have emerged, depending on venue (i.e., an online survey platform versus a virtual world island).
+Some standards have emerged, depending on venue (i.e., an online survey platform versus a private Facebook group).
 However, researchers are encouraged to consider waiver of consent and/or documentation, if appropriate, by using the flexibilities of their extant regulations.

-Where consent is required but documentation is waived, a “portal” can be used to provide consent information.
+Where consent is required but documentation has been waived by an ethical review board, a “portal” can be used to provide consent information.
 For example, a researcher may send an email to the participant with a link a separate portal or site information page where information on the project is contained.
 The participant can read the documentation and click on an “I agree” submission.
 Rosser et al. (2010) recommend using a “chunked” consent document, whereby individuals can read specific sections, agree, and then continue onwards to completion of the consent form, until reaching the study site.

-In addition to portals, researchers will often make use of consent cards or tokens in virtual worlds; this alleviates concerns that unannounced researcher presence is unacceptable, or, that a researcher’s presence is intrusive to the natural flow and movement of a given locale.
-Hudson and Bruckman (2004, 2005) highlighted the unique challenges in gaining consent in chat rooms, while Lawson (2004) offers an array of consent possibilities for synchronous CMC.
+In addition to portals, researchers will often make use of consent cards or tokens; this alleviates concerns that unannounced researcher presence is unacceptable, or, that a researcher’s presence is intrusive to the natural flow and movement of a given locale.
+Hudson and Bruckman (2004, 2005) highlighted the unique challenges in gaining consent in chat rooms, while Lawson (2004) offers an array of consent possibilities for synchronous computer-mediated communication.
 There are different practical challenges in the consent process in Internet research, given the fluidity and temporal nature of Internet spaces.

-Regardless of venue, informed consent documents are undergoing a discursive change.
-While the basic elements of consent remain intact, researchers must now acknowledge with less certainty specific aspects of their data longevity, risks to privacy, confidentiality and anonymity (see Privacy, above), and access to or ownership or data.
-Researchers must address and inform participants/subjects about potential risk of data intrusion or misappropriation of data if subsequently made public or available outside of the confines of the original research.
-Statements should be revised to reflect such realities as cloud storage (see below) and data sharing.
+Regardless of venue, informed consent documents are undergoing changes in the information provided to research participants.
+While the basic elements of consent remain intact, researchers must now acknowledge with less certainty specific aspects of their data longevity, risks to privacy, confidentiality and anonymity (see §4.1 Privacy, above), and access to or ownership of data.
+Research participants must understand that their terms of service or end user license agreement consent is distinct from their consent to participate in research.
+And, researchers must address and inform participants/subjects about potential risk of data intrusion or misappropriation of data if subsequently made public or available outside of the confines of the original research.
+Statements should be revised to reflect such realities as cloud storage (see §4.4 below) and data sharing.

-For example, Aycock et al. (2012, p.
-141) describe a continuum of security and access statements used in informed consent documents:
+For example, Aycock et al. (2012: 141) describe a continuum of security and access statements used in informed consent documents: